grnet/gnt-networking/docs/index.rst

 Scripts
 -------

-The scripts can be devided into two categories:
+The scripts can be divided into two categories:

 1. The scripts that are invoked explicitly by Ganeti upon NIC creation.